-The British Thoroughbred Retraining Centre (BTRC) is a leader in providing a structured, systemic retraining programme for retired racehorses.
-Following horses being gifted to the BTRC at the end of their racing careers, or from a post training/equestrian home all new horses are clinically assessed by the vet and the Head of the Retraining & Rehoming.
+The British Thoroughbred Retraining Centre (BTRC) is a leader in providing a structured, systematic retraining programme for retired racehorses.
+Following horses being gifted to BTRC at the end of their racing careers, or from a post training/equestrian home all new horses are clinically assessed by the vet and Senior Team.
 Retraining will then commence following the completion of any necessary rehabilitation.
-Many of the horses accepted into the programme go on to have valuable second careers, giving joy to hundreds of riders young and old as the BTRC has over 150 horses on loan around the UK.
+The majority of horses accepted into the programme go on to have valuable second careers, giving joy to hundreds of riders young and old.

 Information on Rehabilitation and Retraining of Retired Racehorses

 Once a horse is accepted onto the retraining and rehoming programme the horse is transferred immediately to BTRC.
 On arriving the horse is then re-examined by a vet to ensure that it is suitable to enter the retraining unit (RTU).
 If successful, the horse is ready to begin a new chapter in its life.
 If necessary, an individual rehabilitation plan is followed before retraining commences.
 From then on, horses can start their training towards a successful second career.

 The RTU programme consists broadly of three stages identified below.
 The exact time varies for each horse depending on its strength, age, amount of time on the track, attitude and general temperament, pre-existing injuries and most importantly whether it has come straight from racing or already has an equestrian background.

 Stage 1 – Adjustment